kylesargent/ZeroNVS/README.md

     and Li, Zizhang
     and Shah, Tanmay
     and Herrmann, Charles
-    and Yu, Koven
+    and Yu, Hong-Xing
     and Zhang, Yunzhi
     and Chan, Eric Ryan
     and Lagun, Dmitry
-    and Li, Fei-Fei
+    and Fei-Fei, Li
     and Sun, Deqing
     and Wu, Jiajun}
     title = {ZeroNVS: Zero-shot 360-degree View Synthesis from a Single Real Image},